William Coventry, 5th Earl of Coventry

-William Coventry, 5th Earl of Coventry PC (c.1676 – 18 March 1751), of London and later Croome Court, Worcestershire, was a British Whig politician who sat in the House of Commons from 1708 to 1719.
+William Coventry, 5th Earl of Coventry PC (c.
+1676 – 18 March 1751), of London and later Croome Court, Worcestershire, was a British Whig politician who sat in the House of Commons from 1708 to 1719.

 Early life

 Coventry was the son of Walter Coventry and his wife Anne (née Holcombe), daughter of Humphrey Holcombe, merchant, of St. Andrew's Holborn.
 He succeeded his father in 1692.
 He was admitted at Pembroke College, Cambridge on 13 April 1693, aged 16.
 His grandfather Walter Coventry was the youngest brother of Thomas Coventry, 1st Baron Coventry.

 Career

 Coventry was returned unopposed as Whig Member of Parliament for Bridport at the 1708 British general election.
 He voted for naturalizing the Palatines in 1709 and for the impeachment of Dr Sacheverell in 1710.
 At the 1710 British general election he was again returned unopposed.
 He voted for the amendment to the South Sea bill on 25 May 1711 and for the motion for ‘No Peace Without Spain’ on 7 December.
 He also voted against the French commerce bill on 18 June 13.
 At the 1713 British general election he was returned again unopposed for Bridport.
 He voted against the expulsion of Richard Steele on 18 March 1713.

 Coventry was returned again as MP for Bridport at the 1715 British general election.
 He voted for the Administration in all recorded divisions.
 Early in the parliament, he applied for the office of clerk of the Parliaments, but Sir Robert Walpole kept upping the price to him until he angrily refused.
 He was appointed Keeper, the bailiwick of Frisham, New Forest by 1717 and was appointed Joint Clerk Comptroller of the Board of Green Cloth in 1717.
 His only known speech was in December 1717, when he supported a motion to maintain.
 In 1719, he accompanied the King to Hanover.

-On 27 October 1719, he unexpectedly succeeded Gilbert Coventry, his second cousin once removed, as fifth Earl of Coventry, the fourth Earl having died at the age of 51 without a male heir.
+On 27 October 1719, he unexpectedly succeeded Gilbert Coventry, his second cousin once removed, as fifth Earl of Coventry, the fourth Earl having died at the age of 51 without a male heir,despite there being many nephews and closer male relations of the 4th Earl, including a presumed daughter from his marriage who was not legitimised until after both her parents deaths, the special remainder or the seat of Earl Coventry, meant that Coventry would inherit as 5th Earl.
 Accordingly, Coventry vacated his seat in the House of Commons and entered the House of Lords where he became a 'malcontent', and signed many protests.
 He was appointed to the Privy Council on 22 March 1720 and was appointed Lord Lieutenant of Worcestershire in the same year.
 In 1724 he was successfully sued by Anne Coventry, the widow of the fourth earl, for her inheritance.